What Is Whiskey Made Of? A Closer Look

 The type of oak matters a lot.
 American oak gives vanilla and coconut flavors.
 European oak adds spicy, woody notes.

-How long whiskey ages depends on its style and where it’s made.
+How long whiskey ages depends on its style and where distillers make it.
 Scotch whisky must age for at least three years in cool, wet places.
 American straight bourbon needs two years in the barrel.
 Some premium whiskies age for decades, up to 33 years.

 Climate affects whiskey aging a lot.
 Warm places speed up the aging process.
 The size of the barrel also matters.
 Smaller barrels, like 50-liter octaves, age faster than bigger ones, like 500-liter butts.